moneysocket/moneysocket-rfc/02-beacons.md

 ### Human Readable Prefix

-- MUST start prefix with `Moneysocket`
+- MUST start prefix with `moneysocket`
 - MAY specify additional user hints in the HRP. up to the permitted 83 US-ASCII characters.
-E.g `Moneysocket-Paste-Wallet`, `Moneysocket-Paste-Application`.
+E.g `moneysocket-paste-wallet`, `moneysocket-paste-application`.
+- MUST use lowercase alphabetic characters.

 ### Data Part

-Data part is encoded as a string of bytes interpreted as a sequence of TLVs
+Data part is encoded as a TLV which contains a tlv stream:

+The data part:

+- MUST have only one TLV, which is the tlv\_stream (tlv wrapper specifies length)

+The tlv stream:
     - MUST include a Generator Version TLV
     - SHOULD include a Role Hint TLV
     - MUST include a Shared Seed TLV
     - MUST include a Location List TLV
     - MAY include additional TLVs to pass non-standard data
         - SHOULD pick custom record `type` value following rules in [BOLT #01](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#type-length-value-format).

+1. type: 0 (`beacon`)
+2. data:
+    * [`tlv_stream`: `beacon_tlvs`]

 #### Generator Version TLV